Ayesha-Ahmer-Khan/fop-theory-semester-project/README.md

 📝 Problem Statement

-In modern life, managing tasks, habits, and study schedules efficiently can be challenging.
-Students and professionals often struggle with tracking their daily activities, monitoring progress, and staying productive.
+Managing tasks, habits, and study schedules efficiently can be challenging in modern life.
+Students and professionals often struggle with:

+Tracking daily activities

+Monitoring progress

+Staying productive

-This project aims to build a console-based personal planner that helps users:
+This project aims to develop a console-based personal planner that helps users:

-Keep track of tasks and their completion status
+✔️ Keep track of tasks and their completion status

-Log study hours daily (Mon–Sun, 3 sessions/day)
+✔️ Log study hours daily (Mon–Sun, 3 sessions/day)

-Generate weekly study reports
+✔️ Generate weekly study reports

-Calculate productivity scores based on completed tasks
+✔️ Calculate productivity scores based on completed tasks

-The system provides a simple, menu-driven interface for easy navigation and productivity management.
+The system uses a simple, menu-driven interface for smooth navigation and effective productivity management.

 🎯 Objectives
 1. User Authentication

-Implement a simple login system to secure access.
+Implement a basic login system to secure access.

 2. User-Friendly Interface

-Provide a clean, menu-based console interface.
+Clean, menu-based console navigation for ease of use.

 3. Task Management

 Add new tasks

-View existing tasks
+View all tasks

 Mark tasks as completed

 4. Study Hours Tracking

-Log study hours for each day (Mon–Sun) with 3 sessions
+Log study hours for each day (Mon–Sun, 3 sessions/day)

-Generate weekly reports to monitor consistency
+Generate weekly study reports to monitor consistency

 5. Productivity Calculation

-Calculate productivity score based on completed tasks (using ternary operator).
+Compute productivity score based on completed tasks (using the ternary operator)

 🛠️ Code and Tools
 Programming Language

 C++

-IDE/Compiler Used
+IDE / Compiler

 Dev C++

 Libraries Used

-<iostream> → For input/output operations
+<iostream> — For input/output

-<string> → For handling string data (task titles, deadlines)
+<string> — For handling strings, such as task titles and deadlines

 📚 Key Concepts Used
-• Structures (struct)
+🔹 Structures (struct)

-Used for organizing tasks, habits, etc.
+Used for organizing data like tasks, habits, etc.

-• Functions
+🔹 Functions

-Modular approach to separate different features like:

-login

-dashboard
+Program is divided into modular functions such as:

+login()

+dashboard()

 addTask()